Titanium alloys: Heat treatment

 In commercial beta alloys, stress-relieving and aging treatments can be combined.

 Applications

 Aerospace structures

 Titanium is used regularly in aviation for its resistance to corrosion and heat, and its high strength-to-weight ratio.
-Titanium alloys are generally stronger than aluminium alloys, while being lighter than steel.
+Titanium alloys are generally stronger than aluminium alloys and lighter than steel.
 It has been used in the earliest Apollo Program and Project Mercury.

 The Ti-3Al-2.5V alloy, which consists of 3% aluminum and 2.5% vanadium, was designed for low-temperature environments, maintaining high toughness and ductility even under cryogenic conditions in space.
 It is used in aerospace components such as aircraft frames and landing gear.